 We deliver actionable evidence and solutions to transform how land is used and how food is produced: conserving and restoring ecosystems, responding to the global climate, malnutrition, biodiversity and desertification crises.
 In short, improving people’s lives.

-Community Monitoring of Carbon Stocks for REDD+
+Community Monitoring of Carbon Stocks for REDD+: Does Accuracy and Cost Change over Time?

 Export citation